This website uses cookies. Find out more in our Privacy Policy.

 Students must complete curriculum requirements to receive the full grant amount.

-The Dean’s Grant is an award of $3,600 offered on a competitive basis at the time of admission.
+The Dean’s Grant is an award up to $3,600 offered on a competitive basis at the time of admission.
 This grant is allocated by semester and based on full-time status.

 Students must complete curriculum requirements to receive the full grant amount.

-The Scottie Graduate Grant is an award of $1,800 offered on a competitive basis to Agnes Scott alumni or current students at the time of admission.
+The Scottie Graduate Grant is an award up to $1,800 offered on a competitive basis to Agnes Scott alumni or current students at the time of admission.
 This grant is allocated per class by semester and based on full-time status.

 Students must complete curriculum requirements to receive the full grant amount.

-The Community Partner Grant is an award of $3,600 offered on a competitive basis at the time of admission.
+The Community Partner Grant is an award up to $3,600 offered on a competitive basis at the time of admission.
 This grant is allocated per class by semester and based on full-time status.

 Students must complete curriculum requirements to receive the full grant amount.